parrotchute/parrotchute.github.io/_posts/2016-04-14-beginnings-of-blog.md

 Currently, I have a couple of ideas of what I plan to post, but they are still just vague ideas in my mind.
 The blog will probably be split into a couple of different themes/topics.
 Part of it will be IT/coding, part of it will be life within the Singapore context, as that's the country I grew up in, and am still living in.
 Or I can just let it shape itself based on what I feel like posting.

-With all that aside, I do hope that those who read my posts are able to benefit out of it as much as I did when writing them! :)
+With all that aside, I do hope that those who read my posts are able to benefit out of them as much as I did when writing them! :)